Planeshifter/qality.js/README.md

 - **Markdown support**: implemented via [markdown-it](https://markdown-it.github.io/)
 - **Math support**: blazingly fast rendering via [KaTeX](http://khan.github.io/KaTeX/)
 - **Customizable Design**: change appearance of all elements via CSS

+## Getting Started

+Create a quiz on on the [QAlity Frontend](http://qality.philipp-burckhardt.com/), grab the created JavaScript object and insert on your page via one of the following options.

 ## Installation: